scott-griffiths/bitstring/doc/walkthrough.rst

     >>> a == '0b101, 0x4f, 0b1'
     True

 in which we've broken the bitstring into three parts to show the found byte.
-This also illustrates using commas to join bitstring sections
+This also illustrates using commas to join bitstring sections.

 Worked examples
 ===============